E-Commerce

 Customers may return items for various reasons, such as deciding they don't want the product or find it defective.
 In the UK, shoppers do not need to give a reason to return the product up until 14 days after receiving the parcel.

 Regardless of the reason, returns can be costly and time-consuming for businesses.
 Therefore, this possibility should be taken into consideration when setting up prices and evaluating potential losses.
-Besides what is stated in law, e-commerce businesses must have a clear and easy-to-understand return policy.
+Besides what is stated in law, Shopify stores must have a clear and easy-to-understand return policy.
 If customers can find the answer to their queries easily online, they may refrain from contacting customer service, freeing staff (and investment) to take care of other business-related tasks.

 These are 5 of the main pain points that can jeopardise the success of an online store.
 Several factors influence the business's results, but they can be addressed with good planning - and a lot of work.
-Providing customers with a beautiful and customised mobile app and having a good handle on inventory, shipping and fulfilment, customer service, and returns makes it possible to ensure a positive customer experience and outstanding results for the business.
+Providing customers with a beautiful and customised Shopify mobile app and having a good handle on inventory, shipping and fulfilment, customer service, and returns makes it possible to ensure a positive customer experience and outstanding results for the business.

 Case Study Brand MDS